codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 1. Optional.
 To see your tokens, click **View Tokens**.

 If you return to the Runtimes page and select the Git Source tab, you will now see the Git Source that Codefresh created.
-The Sync State may be Unknown for a few moments until it is synced to the Codefresh cluster.
+The Sync State may be Unknown for a few moments until the Git Source is synced to the Codefresh cluster.

 {% include
 image.html